ninaokumura/guess-the-number/README.md

 # guess-the-number
-Guess the number game between 1 and 20.
+Guess the number between 1 and 20.